 The RBC literature has proposed a number of alternative formulations, particularly in the labor market, to address some of the shortcomings of the benchmark RBC model.
-This paper proposes expectations heterogeneity as a mechanism to enhance the propagation of shocks.
-Column 3 of Table 2 illustrates the results for the HBC model under the standard calibration.
-These results assume that $\theta = 0.22$, N = 5, and agents observe contemporaneous savings when forming expectations.7 Column
+This paper, following Kurz et al. (2003, 2005), proposes expectations heterogeneity as a mechanism to enhance the propagation of shocks.
+Column 3 of Table 2 illustrates the results for the HBC model under the standard calibration and without variable capacity utilization.
+These results assume that $\theta=0.10,\,N=20,$ the calibrated values for the standard parameterization.
+Column 3 demonstrates that the HBC model increases the internal propagation of the RBC model.
+There is substantially more volatility in hours, with 163% more volatility than in the RBC model, which translates into 51% more output volatility and 13% more consumption volatility, than the representative agent model.
+The additional propagation provided by beliefs is seen in the lower correlation between output and hours.